ingararntzen/timingdocs/docs/source/dataset.rst

 .. _sorting complexity: https://blog.shovonhasan.com/time-space-complexity-of-array-sort-in-v8/

-To indicate the performance metrics of the axis, some measurements have been collected for common usage patterns.
+To indicate the performance metrics of the *Dataset*, some measurements have been collected for common usage patterns.
 For this particular test, a standard laptop computer is used (Lenovo ThinkPad T450S, 4 cpu Intel Core i5-53000 CPU, Ubuntu 18.04).
 Tests are run with Chrome and Firefox,